mtds/vt_driver/README.md

 - if the item was indeed present and it could be retrieved it will be **1**.

 Reference: [VirusTotal API responses](https://developers.virustotal.com/reference#api-responses)

+## Public vs Private VirusTotal API

+Note that according to the [documentation](https://developers.virustotal.com/reference#public-vs-private-api), there are some explicit limits in using the Public API of VirusTotal:

+* The Public API is limited to **4** requests per minute.
+* The Public API must not be used in commercial products or services.
+* The Private API returns more threat data and exposes more endpoints.
+* The Private API is governed by an SLA that guarantees readiness of data.

 ## Required Python modules